(Co-written with J. Simpson)

 It can be a bottomless ocean (some good, some great, mostly mediocre, and some terrible) of new sounds being beamed into our smartphones without pause.
 And we’re talking 40-60,000 releases – per day!
 (Yes!
 That’s the actual figure!)

-No doubt - that’s WAY too much.
-We’re spoiled for choice and, if we're not careful, we risk seeing (or not hearing, in this case) the best artists of our time, slip through our proverbial fingers (or ears) and never get discovered, amidst the cacophony of new artist releases (but then that's why I also started music filter, www.WeAreTheGuard.com).
+No doubt – that’s WAY too much.
+We’re spoiled for choice and, if we’re not careful, we risk seeing (or not hearing, in this case) the best artists of our time, slip through our proverbial fingers (or ears) and never get discovered, amidst the cacophony of new artist releases (but then that’s why I also started the A&R resource, www.WeAreTheGuard.com).

 And I wanted to preface the plethora of releases and volume before diving into our reviews – because you need to know what you’re up against as far as “sticking out” in the crowd and getting attention.

-So, with that being said, we're going to take a look at digital digital services, as you might have been asking yourself:
+So, with that being said, we’re going to take a look at digital distribution services, as you might have been asking yourself: